 Quantification of changes in river corridor morphology provides a means for monitoring rates and directions of landform change as well as analyzing fluvial sediment budgets relevant to ecosystem services.
 Geomorphic change analyses for a river valley are often used in determination of whether the study area is “self-maintaining” or not.
 Self-maintenance occurs when a disturbance event (i.e., flood, fire, landslide, etc.) occurs and causes abrupt changes to the river, but that the abundance and distribution of landforms remains similar before and after each disturbance, even if exact locations and sizes have changed.

 To develop and illustrate a near-census approach to quantifying topographic change processes (TCPs), and then use this approach to reveal novel basic science about fluvial geomorphology.
-Nine specific research questions were posed at all scales related to abundance, spatial patterns, depths, volumes, and types of topographic change processes.
+Develop a decision tree to make TCP classification semi-objective and use this tree to delineate TCPs based on changes over different time epochs.
+Lastly, calculate the magnitude of TCPs at different scales to reveal abundance, spatial patterns, depths, and volumes of change in the Lower Yuba River, CA (LYR).

-For this study, digital elevation models (DEMs) of ~21 miles of the LYR were used to calculate high resolution (sub-meter) topographic changes over a period of 7-9 years and stratified across multiple spatial scales (i.e., segment, reach, and morphologic unit).
+Digital elevation models (DEMs) of ~21 miles of the LYR were used to calculate high resolution (sub-meter) topographic changes over multiple periods of time, ranging from 6-9 years and stratified across multiple spatial scales (i.e., segment, reach, and morphologic unit).
 The procedure used to analyze the topographic changes involved differencing the two DEMs, determining regions of net scour and net fill, and classifying those changes by specific processes.
 The processes by which topographic changes occurred were delineated with a semi-objective methodology that invoked the locations of those changes as they related to the locations of specific valley characteristics, such as: wetted areas of the channel for both surveys, mid-channel islands, vegetation, morphological units, and sediment type.

 Sample DEM difference map